Skip to main content

 On acceptance

-Brunel authors should follow the steps below to deposit the AAM in BRAD immediately on acceptance for all journal articles and conference papers.
-This will confirm whether open access funding will be required.
+Brunel authors should follow the steps below to upload the Author Accepted Manuscript to their BRAD account immediately on acceptance for all journal articles and conference papers.
+This is required under the University's Open Access Mandate, and will help to ensure that the article will meet REF and funder open access policy requirements.

-Please note that you will need to have completed the pre-submission steps above before doing so, as your article may not be compliant and be ineligible to access the Brunel Open Access Publishing Fund.
+Please note that you will need to have completed the pre-submission steps above before doing so, as your article may not be compliant and may be eligible to have open access fees covered by the Brunel Open Access Publishing Fund.

 1. Go to the manual record screen of your publication in BRAD.